PhilChodrow/website_source/content/publication/structure-segregation-pub.md

 image_preview = ""
 math = true
 publication_types = ["2"]
-publication = "In submission." publication_short = "In submission."
-selected = true
-title = "The Structure of Spatial Segregation" url_code = "https://philchodrow.github.io/compx/"
+publication = "Forthcoming in the Proceedings of the National Academy of Sciences" publication_short = "Forthcoming in PNAS" selected = true title = "The Structure of Spatial Segregation" url_code = "https://philchodrow.github.io/compx/"